myprogrammerpersonality/BlackBoxOptimizer/README.md

 * Full Performance Can Be Achieved On Google Colab Online

 ## Document
-* all functions have document as DocString
+* All functions have document as DocString

 ### Support
-* feel free to contact me at: aliyzd1379@gmail.com
+* Feel free to contact me at: aliyzd1379@gmail.com